What Is Foil Insulation?

 M. Pelanne, Senior Research Specialist for Johns Manville (Energy Design Update, Feb.
 93)

-Low-E Insulation is manufactured using 99.4% Pure “Insulation Grade” Aluminium which reflect 97% radiant heat.
-This has a massive impact on heat transfer into and out of a building.
 While there are all three forms of heat transfer out of a building, it is worth noting that 100% of the solar gain is radiant heat.
 Consider how hard air conditioner have to work during summer months to deal with that.

 Why do Airspaces and R-values matter?

 The easiest way of explaining how low emissivity airspaces work is to use a double glazed window as an example.
-The two pieces of glass on their own do nothing but when the layers of glass are separated by an airspace, it is actually the airspace that becomes efficient.
-However, if there is a low emissivity surface (pure aluminium) on one side of the airspace, the airspace becomes nearly 5 times more efficient than in a double-glazed window.
+The two pieces of glass on their own do nothing but when the layers of glass are separated by

-Why is Moisture Control a problem?
+Why Is Moisture Control A Problem?

 Warm air carries more moisture than cold air.
 When warm air cools, the moisture gets left behind.
 To optimise performance in both new build and refurbished buildings, it is always advisable to install a vapour control layer within a modern building envelope.